 Starting your own home floral business can be a lucrative venture, but some research is important.

-If you are considering this as an option for yourself or someone else in the family, make sure to do thorough market research before investing any money into starting up.
+If you are considering this as an option for yourself or someone else in the family, make sure to do thorough market research before investing any money.

 This includes looking at other florists’ websites and how much they charge for arrangements similar to what you want to offer.

-From there, determine if growing your own flowers is feasible in the space available in your house or if you would be better purchasing them wholesale from another source like local farmers markets that may not provide the best price point.
+From there, determine if growing your own flowers is feasible or if you would be better purchasing them wholesale.